Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Origin of the vortex-driven modes

 \subsection{Origin of vortices in the near-BL region}

-Examination of vortensity evolution in Figs. \ref{fig:M09.FR.r.a}, \ref{fig:M06.HR.r.a}, \ref{fig:M12.FR.r.a}, \ref{fig:M15.FR.r.a} demonstrates that in the beginning of the run $\zeta$ grows in the near-BL region above its initial value, which is equal to $\Omega_K/(2\Sigma)$ and is radially constant in the disk region for our initial conditions, see \S\ref{sect:ic}.
-Evolution of $\zeta(r)$ is illustrated in Fig. \ref{fig:vort-profiles}, where we plot the azimuthally-averaged profiles of the vortensity at different moments of time for the four simulations described in \S \ref{sect:fiducial}.
-One can see that in all four runs vortensity experiences substantial evolution in the near-BL region.
+Examination of Figs. \ref{fig:M09.FR.r.a}, \ref{fig:M06.HR.r.a}, \ref{fig:M12.FR.r.a}, \ref{fig:M15.FR.r.a} reveals that in the beginning of the run vortensity grows in the near-BL region above its initial value, which is equal to $\Omega_K/(2\Sigma)$ and is radially constant in the disk for our initial conditions, see \S\ref{sect:ic}.
+Evolution of $\zeta(r)$ is shown in Fig. \ref{fig:vort-profiles}, where we plot the azimuthally-averaged profiles of the vortensity at different moments of time for the runs described in \S \ref{sect:fiducial}.
+One can see that in all four runs $\zeta$ experiences substantial evolution in the near-BL region.
 This raises a possibility of a Rossby wave instability (RWI), which operates in presence of radially structured vortensity, being triggered in this part of the disk.

 The importance of RWI in astrophysical disks has been pointed out by \citet{Lovelace1999} who demonstrated, in particular, that infinitesimal perturbations can grow exponentially provided that the underlying radial profile of $\zeta$ has an extremum.
 It was subsequently studied by a number of authors both analytically \citep{Li2000,Ono2016} and numerically \citep{Li2001,Johnson2005,Ono2018}.
 A natural outcome of the nonlinear stage of the RWI is the formation of multiple vortices (each of them launching their individual spiral arms) with their subsequent merger into a single major vortex \citep{Ono2018}.
-This sequence of events is precisely what we observe in our simulations.
-Previous studies typically considered the RWI triggered by features in $\zeta(r)$ profile arising due to localized steps, bumps, or gaps in the surface density.
+This sequence of events is precisely what we observe in our runs.
+Previous studies typically triggered the RWI by features in $\zeta(r)$ profile arising due to localized steps, bumps, or gaps in the surface density.
 The latter --- a drop in $\Sigma$ --- is always found in our simulations, see Figure \ref{fig:M09.FR.r.a_evo_prof}.